Dublin, Ireland

 Drunk /drʌŋk/ (adj.): locked, twisted, langered, pissed, (well) oiled, waisted, sloshed, plastered, hammered, buckled, (absolutely) fucked, flutered, socious, gargled, tattooed, shit-faced, wanked, cabbaged, Mary Poppins, lamped, palatic, out of my bin/out (off) your head/out of the box.
 In Irish, slainte means cheers.

-To be sure, it's hard to go wrong in an Irish pub, though beware the old retort of "going for one," which could mean one for the road, one for the door, one for the ditch, or all of the above.
-Look out for the so-called official James Joyce pubs, complete with spelling and grammatical errors on a plaque.
+To be sure, it's hard to go wrong in an Irish pub, but beware of the old retort "going for one," which could mean one for the road, one for the door, one for the ditch, or d) all of the above.
+Look out for the jazzed-up "official" James Joyce pubs, complete with spelling and grammatical errors on a pukey plaque.
 The master would be amused.
-His image and words are free to be used in any way one likes, now that family copyright has expired.
+His image and words are free to use in any way one likes, now that family copyright expired in 2021.

 Some good walks.

-If you like to mix words and drink, try the Dublin Literary Pub Crawl which starts in the Duke.
+If you like to mix your words and drink, try the Dublin Literary Pub Crawl that starts in the Duke.
 Well worth the walk and talk and drink.
 The 1916 Rebellion Walking Tour starts and ends in a pub (The International), as did some in the actual rebellion.
-The Baloonatics Theatre Company are not to be missed, seen on the streets of Dublin reading and enchanting every Bloomsday (bring your own flask).
+The Balloonatics Theatre Company are not to be missed, seen on the streets of Dublin reading and enchanting every June 16, a.k.a.
+Bloomsday, the infamous day in 1904 when Leopold Bloom went walking (and Joyce "met" his future wife Nora).
+Bring your own flask and comfortable shoes.
+Don't fall for any after readings entirely in Swedish, not nearly as fun as it sounds.

 Food.